Sjord/tablefilter/README.md

 ![Only rows containing the text are shown](screenshots/filtered-table.png "Only rows containing the text are shown")

+Filters can also be negated by prefixing them with a minus (`-`).
+To remove all entries in the table which contain `Oil` enter `-Oil`.

 ## Bookmarklet

 Instead of the plugin, you can use [this bookmarklet](bookmarklet.js).
 Create a new bookmark and copy-paste the contents of this file into it.
 Then browse to a page containing a table and click your bookmark.